SaracenRhue/setupTool/README.md

 * enable Debian root user
 * install a clean gnome desktop
 * purge unnecessary packages from a already installed gnome desktop
+* install various packages I like to use